megvii-research/Sparsebit/large_language_models/llama/quantization/README.md

 ### Run
 #### Quantization
-- All scales can be run in a single V100-32GB, but you need a large memory to load fp16 checkpoint.
+- All scales can be run in a single V100-32GB, but you need a large memory to load the fp16 checkpoint.

 ```
 # usage